konstellation-io/kre-runners/kre-py/README.md

 It's important to note that the nodes use a queue subscription, which allows load balancing of messages when there are multiple replicas of the runner.

-When a new message is published in the input subject of a node, the runner processes the message and passes it to the handler, along with a context object formed by variables and useful methods for processing data.
+When a new message is published in the input subject of a node, the runner passes it down to a handler function, along with a context object formed by variables and useful methods for processing data.
-This handler is in charge of processing the message and returning the response to the node, which transforms the response to a NATS format and publishes it to the subject that corresponds to (which is indicated by an environment variable).
+This handler is the solution implemented by the client and given in the krt file generated.
+Once executed, the result will be taken by the runner and transformed into a NATS message that will then be published to the next node's subject (indicated by an environment variable).
 After that, the node ACKs the message manually.

 ## Usage